marioo217/artificer-mortis-engineer/README.md

 - The damage on death of the zombie and flesh golem are in their respective features (Galvanized Flesh and Flesh Titan).

-- I added Witch Bolt, it isn't by default at foundry for some reason.
-Also Negative Energy Flood, as that spell is from Xanathar's Guide.
+- I couldn't add Witch Bolt and Negative Energy Flood, as those spells are Non-SRD content.
+To add them you will have to do it yourself.

 - When you reach lv.
 5 don't forget to add System Overload to your zombies!